-The cost of pursuing an MBA in Canada varies depending on the university, location, and program type.
-On average, MBA programs in Canada cost between CAD 30,000 to CAD 120,000 for domestic students and CAD 50,000 to CAD 150,000 for international students.
+The cost of pursuing an MBA in Canada for Indian students varies depending on the university, location, and program type.
+On average, MBA cost in Canada between CAD 30,000 to CAD 120,000 for domestic students and CAD 50,000 to CAD 150,000 for international students.
 However, these costs may be higher for top-ranked universities or specialized MBA programs.

-Apart from tuition fees, other expenses that students may incur while pursuing an MBA in Canada include accommodation, transportation, textbooks, and other living expenses.
+Apart from tuition fees, other expenses that students may incur while pursuing an MBA in Canada for Indian students include accommodation, transportation, textbooks, and other living expenses.
 These costs vary depending on the location and lifestyle of the student.